 Both organisations have radically evolved their product offer and their understanding of their target audience over recent years, and now have real news to deliver to the outside world.

-During this event, our panel will share their experiences and learning on the journey so far, followed by a discussion of what the future may hold for brands with something to say and an open attitude to how they say it.
-They will consider the role of their product in creating and supporting social communities, and the ways in which consumers can be prompted and surprised into discovering and engaging with a brand.
+During this event, our panel shared their experiences and learning on the journey so far, followed by a discussion of what the future may hold for brands with something to say and an open attitude to how they say it.
+They considered the role of their product in creating and supporting social communities, and the ways in which consumers can be prompted and surprised into discovering and engaging with a brand.

-This will be a must-see session not only for students, business executives and practitioners of marketing and marketing communications, but also essential viewing for anyone who is interested in the way that brands and brand communities are changing the way we look at the world and listen to those around us.
+This was a must-see session not only for students, business executives and practitioners of marketing and marketing communications, but also essential viewing for anyone interested in the way that brands and brand communities are changing the way we look at the world and listen to those around us.

-The discussion will be followed by a drinks reception, allowing attendees the opportunity to meet the speakers, our Executive Master in Marketing and Creativity participants, a distinguished cohort of marketing executives with experience across a wide range of industries and regions. and network with other like-minded people.
+The discussion was followed by a drinks reception, allowing attendees the opportunity to meet the speakers, our Executive Master in Marketing and Creativity participants, a distinguished cohort of marketing executives with experience across a wide range of industries and regions. and network with other like-minded people.

 Lee Wilkinson is Change & Delivery Director at Condé Nast International, where he leads product development and the business transformation and growth divisions.
 Lee has extensive experience in the digital media online environment working on some of the world's market leading products.
 Previously, he had been at Hearst since 2012 in the role of VP Strategy & Product Management and before that with News International (NI) where he was Director of Product Strategy.
 At NI he worked on the launch of a number of award-winning Web, Tablet and Smartphone products including the Times and Sunday Times iPad editions, Times Mobile and The Times.co.uk.
 Prior to that, he was Head of B2B Product Development at FT.com where he was involved in the development of FT.com subscription, FT Mobile, FT Search and FT.com's B2B products.